 Allie is a graduate of the University of Minnesota and has been a lifelong skier.
 Allie focuses her coaching efforts on the Loppet’s inner-city programs, including Loppet Adventure and Ski Camp, the Anwatin Ski Team and the Trips for Kids program.

-A friend taught him to Nordic ski at Theodore Wirth back in 1983 as cross training for triathlons.
-Loves Nordic and alpine skiing, paddling canoe and surf ski, trail running and cycling.
-Coached Nordic skiing at MYSL (French Reg.
-Park) 1993-2000, Maple Grove High School Nordic team 2001-2011, Gear West adults 2012, LNR adults 2012, and excited to work with FAST KIDS!
+Before skate skiing was a thing, a friend taught Jonathan to Nordic ski at Theodore Wirth as cross training for triathlons.
+Loves Nordic and Alpine skiing, Paddling SUP, canoe, and surfski, Trail running and cycling.
+Started coaching Nordic skiing with MYSL (French Reg.
+Park) 1993-2000, then Maple Grove High School Nordic team 2001-2011, in 2012 started coaching with Gear West and LNR Adults.
+Still enjoys sharing the sports he loves.

 Mary has raced in the Minnesota State High School meet, in the Junior Olympics for the Central Team, and for the Division I Nordic program at Middlebury College.
 Returning to Minnesota after years abroad has meant returning to skiing and training.
 Mary is a licensed teacher with experience teaching and coaching middle school kids.
 She coached cross-country and track and ran the ski club at middle school for four years.
 Last year, she was an assistant coach for the Southwest High School Nordic team.
 She first discovered the benefits of Loppet Foundation training programs for herself, then enrolled her own kids in Loppet FAST KIDS programs.
 She has had such a fun time training with kids in the FAST KIDS program that she is thrilled to become an official coach this summer.

 Carolyn is a former national team biathlete, who represented the United States in the 2006 Olympic Games.
 Having just finished medical school, Carolyn is an excellent role model as well.